bvoight/GCB535/Syllabus.md

 Grades are composed of:

 * homework assignments (50%)
-* prelab assignments (5%)
-* participation (5%)
-* Exam One (20%)
+* Exam One (25%)
-* Exam Two (20%)
+* Exam Two (25%)

-For the homework grade, we will drop scores from the 6 lowest scoring assignments when determining the final grade.

 ### Late grading policy:

-Our late grading policy is driven by fairness.
-This policy allows us to return assignments quickly while providing flexibility where it is required.

-* Prelab assignments are collected at the start of class.
-We are unable to accept late turn-ins.
-This material is required in order to fully participate in the in class exercises.

-* Homework for the previous week will be due at the start of each week on Monday at the start of class (e.g. homework assigned Monday, Wednesday, and/or Friday is due at the start of class on the next Monday at 1:45pm; with exceptions noted in the course calendar).

-* Homework will be accepted up to Wednesday of that week, but grades will be penalized (minus 30% off).
+* Homework will be accepted up to one week late, but grades will be penalized (minus 20% off).
 If you would like to have an assignment graded under this late policy, you must e-mail one of the course directors before the start of the class period in question.

 ## Plagiarism policy